Dkerby/encode-solidity-bootcamp/README.md

 # Solidity Bootcamp Tutorials

-This repo contains the homework and tutorials for the Encode Solidity Bootcamp.
-This will be actively contributed to over the next few months.
+This repo contains the homework and tutorials for the Encode Solidity Bootcamp (Avalanche cohort) beginning November 3rd, 2021.
+This repo will be actively updated over the next few months as more homework is assigned.